Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 - Mailing Boss, their email marketing platform, doesn’t have the best deliverability from what I’ve heard in Facebook communities (I’d recommend a 3rd-party email autoresponder).

-- Builderall provides multiple support channels that are a bit slow and live chat support tickets can be hit or miss.
+- Provides multiple support channels that are a bit slow and live chat support tickets can be hit or miss.

-- There are many Clickfunnels templates to choose from in their funnel library.
+- There are many sales funnel templates to choose from in their funnel library.

 - It’s a lot easier to use when it comes to creating simple and complex sales funnels.
-From their page builders to their funnel dashboard where you can drag and drop your funnel steps in the correct order, Clickfunnels is the king of simplicity.
+From their page builders to their funnel dashboard where you can drag and drop your funnel steps in the correct order, They are the king of simplicity.

 - Can be your all-in-one marketing platform with their Etison Suite.
-It’ll provide you with Clickfunnels (funnel builder), Actionetics (email autoresponder for follow up funnels – which includes email templates), and Backpack (affiliate program platform for vendors).
+It’ll provide you with a popular sales funnel builder, Actionetics (email autoresponder for follow up funnels – which includes email templates), and Backpack (affiliate program platform for vendors).
 They also offer Actionetics MD if you want to have Actionetics also be a Facebook messenger bot (and a lot more) for you.

 - Starts at $97/month which is a tall order for online businesses on a shoestring budget.